 Keynote speeches were provided by:

 Dr. Itamara Lochard — Director of Cyber Policy Studies Program at GMU’s C4I & Cyber Center of Excellence, Senior Research Fellow at U.S. National Defense University and lead director of this NATO SPS grant

-Dr. Linton Wells II — GMU’s C4I & Cyber Executive Advisor and former U.S. Assistant Secretary of Defense for Network Information Integration (ASD/NII) and Chief Information Officer
+Dr. Linton Wells II — GMU’s C4I & Cyber Executive Advisor, Distinguished Research Fellow – Institute for National Security Studies at U.S. National Defense University, former U.S. Assistant Secretary of Defense for Network Information Integration (ASD/NII), former U.S. Chief Information Officer and NATO Transformation Chair

 Mark Laity — Head of Strategic Communications at NATO Supreme Headquarters Allied Powers Europe (SHAPE)

 Macedonian Vice-Minister of Defense Bekim Maksuti

 Brigadier General (ret, US-A) Russel Howard — founding director of the Counter Terrorism Center at the U.S. Military Academy at West Point, and former head of its Department of Social Sciences

 Alan Brill — Senior Managing Director of Cyber Security at Kroll